 Because the lawyers at Levow DWI Law have all been trained in field sobriety testing and are qualified by the National Highway Traffic Safety Administration in the testing, we know these exercises and their rules as well as or better than the arresting officer.
 This helps us evaluate cases for our clients, and helps us cross-examine the officers if the matter proceeds to trial.
 It also helps us when we discuss the matters with the officers, prosecutors and judges when trying to work out a favorable resolution of your case.

-Please call Levow DWI Law at 877-593-1717 to discuss how we can evaluate your field testing issues and the rest of the facts and allegations in your New Jersey DWI / DUI arrest.
+Please call Levow DWI Law at 877-593-1717 to discuss how we can evaluate your field testing issues and the allegations in your New Jersey DWI / DUI arrest.